tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <img src="{{ site.url }}/img/pitl07/mouse-interaction-circles.png" />
 </figure>

 The `frameRate` is relatively slow (20 fps) so that rapid mouse movement results in circles distributed at larger intervals.
-There will always be a circle in the top-left corner because the pointer is assumed to be at (0, 0) until the pointer moves into the Display window.
+There will always be a circle in the top-left corner because the pointer is assumed to be at (0, 0) until the pointer moves into the display window.

 The `pmouseX` and `pmouseY` system variables hold the mouse's x/y position from the previous frame.
+In other words, if the `mouseX` is equal to the `mouseY` you know the mouse has not moved.
 As per the code below, add the two new global variables (`rainbow` and `sw`), comment out the previous `draw` lines, and add the four new lines at the bottom:

 {% highlight py %}
     ...